acmei/Guide-for-Transplants/transplant_guide.md

 Neiborhoods
 -----------
 **Pioneer Square**
+Very eclectic neighborhood.
 Lots of homeless.
 The oldest neighborhood in Seattle!

 **Capitol Hill**
+Known as the most LGBT friendly neighborhood.
 Tons of cool shops and restaurants.
 Likely to be a bit obnoxious on weekend nights.
-Very expensive in terms of housing and fun.
+Very expensive in terms of housing.
 Expect to pay about $2000/month for a one bedroom apartment.

   - *Tacos Chukis | 219 Broadway E (Upstairs)*
     Best tacos!
 And cheap!
 Totally has that delicious hole-in-the-wall vibe.